VSCode Extension Development

 Package Structure

-The VSCode extension is located at packages/x-fidelity-vscode/
+The VSCode extension is located at packages/x-fidelity-vscode/ and follows this structure:

 packages/x-fidelity-vscode/